dylanrees/dylanrees.github.io/_pages/coco.md

 * [Course Schedule](https://docs.google.com/spreadsheets/d/12wq56331jazjz68A7vFsEeCxHH8CLa5r-3waZe3VIBA/edit?usp=sharing)

-* [Course Shared Folder](https://u.pcloud.link/publink/show?code=kZvtBO0ZLH4q6HXwWdktRzuunSGw6XPYlf57) - contains all lecture slides, pdfs of recorded lectures, homework and exam solutions, and other necessary files.
+* [Course Shared Folder](https://u.pcloud.link/publink/show?code=kZaTLJ5Zu3yACT5KnNz6NPiDhMISwy4nIFQy) - contains all lecture slides, pdfs of recorded lectures, homework and exam solutions, and other necessary files.
 * **Discord** - where course communication happens in between classes.
-You should should be added to the WebEx space at the beginning of the semester.
+You should receive and email about joining the Discord space at the beginning of the semester.
 If you can't access the space, email Prof. Rees.

 **Teaching Staff**